Glencore puts $5 billion Las Bambas project up for sale

-LONDON Glencore Xstrata (GLEN.L) formally put its $5 billion-plus Las Bambas copper project in Peru up for sale on Tuesday, in line with a demand made by China's Ministry of Commerce in April.
+LONDON Glencore Xstrata (GLEN.L) formally put its $5 billion-plus (3.3 billion pounds) Las Bambas copper project in Peru up for sale on Tuesday, in line with a demand made by China's Ministry of Commerce in April.

 "Glencore Xstrata has received numerous expressions of interest in the Las Bambas project from a diverse group of international mining companies and potential investors," the company said in a statement.